 Procedures for Dismissal of Tenured Faculty Due to Reduction in Force.

 In the event the College President or designee determines that a reduction in force (RIF) may be necessary, he or she shall give written notice of the potential reduction in force to SVCFT.
-The notice shall include the reasons upon which the College President or designee has based his or her conclusion.
+The notice shall include the reasons upon which the College President or designee has based their conclusion.
 Within seven (7) working days of this notice, the College President or designee will meet and consult with a three member faculty committee selected by SVCFT.
 The meeting shall include exchange of information concerning the potential need for the RIF and any alternatives or options which either party suggests as reasonably available.

 Preliminary Procedure.
 When either the Board of Trustees (pursuant to 13.3.1 or the College President or designee pursuant to 13.3.1.1- 13.3.1.4 determines that a RIF is necessary the College President or designee shall select the position(s) to be reduced.
 The College President or designee shall meet with the affected employee and discuss the proposed termination/dismissal with the individual employee in personal conference.
 The matter may be resolved at this step by the use of alternatives such as retraining, reassignment, leave of absence, retirement, resignation, etc.